Jerry Shaw (Shia LaBeouf

 - Weaker Twin Saves the Day: Jerry becomes the Reluctant Hero largely because he's the genetic duplicate of his brother Ethan.

 - Well-Intentioned Extremist: A.R.I.I.A.'s goal is to protect the country, supposedly even from itself.
-So when the the president's attempt to kill presumed terrorists that were actual a funeral procession, causing an increase in terrorist attacks with no end in sight, she decides that regime change is the only option.
+So when the the president's attempt to kill presumed terrorists that were actually a funeral procession, causing an increase in terrorist attacks with no end in sight, she decides that regime change is the only option.
 The only problem is her methods are extreme.

 - You Have Outlived Your Usefulness